-Boise State University Campus Security & Police Services operates 24 hours a day, 7 days a week.
+The Boise State University Department of Public Safety operates 24 hours a day, 7 days a week.
 The security team is staffed with trained professional security and police officers.
-It is headed by the Executive Director of the University Security Department, who is responsible for overseeing Boise State University’s security program.
+It is headed by the Executive Director, John Kaplan, who is responsible for overseeing the Department.
 The rest of the security team is comprised of a Security Operations Manager, Assistant Director of Event Security, Threat Assessment and Security Analysis Manager, Security Analyst, Security Officer Supervisor, 9 full-time Security Officers and 14 part-time Security Officers.
 Boise State University security officers patrol the campus 24 hours a day, 7 days a week.

-Boise State University Campus Security & Police Services is the administrative unit responsible for the functions of Boise State University security officers.
+The Boise State University Department of Public Safety is the administrative unit responsible for the functions of Boise State University security officers.
 Primary functions include building security, grounds security, citizen assistance, emergency response, and heat plant monitoring.
 Boise State University security officers are first aid, CPR, and AED certified, and receive continual security training throughout the year.

 Boise Police officers have full law enforcement authority on all property owned or controlled by Boise State University, including streets adjacent to and running through the Boise State University campus.
 All police officers have completed the Peace Officers Standards & Training (POST) Academy, and receive a minimum of 8 hours per month training on areas such as emergency first aid, criminal law, firearms, crisis intervention, arrest procedures, victim response, etc. Additionally, all police officers are trained as crime prevention officers.
 Police officers are empowered by Idaho State Law to make arrests, investigate crimes, and carry firearms on campus.